cog1to/twitch-irc-relay/README.md

-# Basic Twitch IRC bot
+# Twitch IRC chat relay

-Baseline Twitch IRC chat bot in C.
+Barebone Twitch IRC chat relay/bot in C.

+There are a lot of these out there.
+This one is not better, and probably worse in most aspects.
+But it's mine. :)

 ## Usage
 ```
 ./twitch-bot my_user_name "oauth:my_oauth_token" channel_name [-f|-s]
 ```

-## What it does
+## What it can do

 Connects to Twitch IRC, authenticates with given user data, and joins specified channel.